-Stela of Ptah Who Hears Prayers wood print by Ptahmassu Nofra-Uaa.
-Bring your artwork to life with the texture and added depth of a wood print.
-Your image gets printed directly onto a sheet of 3/4" thick maple wood.
-There are D-clips on the back of the print for mounting it to your wall using mounting hooks and nails (included).
+Stela of Ptah Who Hears Prayers metal print by Ptahmassu Nofra-Uaa.
+Bring your artwork to life with the stylish lines and added depth of a metal print.
+Your image gets printed directly onto a sheet of 1/16" thick aluminum.
+The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
+The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 This hand carved stela or devotional stone crafted by the artist to honor the God Ptah.
 In the Egyptian sacred tradition the God Ptah created the... more